 To keep the labour force up to date with technological changes, Canada training benefit is a refundable tax credit.
 As a worker, you can get a tax credit up to $250 annually.
 This amount goes to a notional account which can be tracked on your Notice of Assessment and used for eligible purposes.
 To be eligible to accumulate this refundable credit you must file your income tax return, be between 26 and 65 years of age, a Canadian resident and have eligible earnings between $10,000 and $150,000.

 Home Buyers’ Plan

 Starting in 2020, couples who experience a breakdown in a marriage or common-law partnership will be able to access the Home Buyer’s Plan.
 If your marriage breaks down in the current year or preceding four years of when you intend to make a withdrawal, you can access it even if you do not meet the requirements.
 For first-time homebuyers, they can withdraw up to $35,000 from RRSP without having to pay RRSP withdrawal penalty.

 - Additional types of annuities are permitted under registered plans

-- Taxpayers need to file information return in respect to foreign affiliates.
-For the tax years begin in 2020 it is 12 months after the tax year end and 10 months for the year begin after 2020.
+- Taxpayers need to file an information return with respect to foreign affiliates.
+For the tax years begin in 2020 it is 12 months after the tax year-end and 10 months for the year beginning after 2020.

 Maroof HS CPA Professional Corporation is a one-stop solution for your personal taxes and corporation taxes need.
 We provide a wide range of tax services in Canada including individual tax preparation services, tax planning for residents and non-residents in Canada, Corporate income tax preparation services, corporate tax planning, cross border tax issues between US and Canada and other complex tax situations.